spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/2-kubectl.md

 <!--TIP-->

-You should replace the `url` attribute value shown in the following example in `src/kubernetes/server/server-config-rabbit.yaml` or `src/kubernetes/server/server-config-kafka.yaml` to reflect the address and port Grafana is running on.
+You should replace the `url` attribute value shown in the following example in `src/kubernetes/server/server-config.yaml` to reflect the address and port Grafana is running on.
 On Minikube, you can obtain the value by running the command `minikube service --url grafana`.
 This configuration is needed for Grafana links to be accessible when accessing the dashboard from a web browser.